BJP MLA writes to Ghaziabad SSP, complains about cow slaughtering incidents | Politics

 - India

-According to the MLA from Loni constituency, the Station House Officer (SHO), who was transferred on the orders of SSP Pawan Kumar, was able to control incidents of cow slaughtering.
+According to the MLA from Loni constituency, a Station House Officer (SHO), who was transferred on the orders of SSP Pawan Kumar, was able to control incidents of cow slaughtering.

-On Thursday, seven people were arrested during a raid in a godown in Behta Hazipur area here over their alleged involvement in cow slaughtering.
+On Thursday, seven people were arrested during a raid at a godown in Behta Hazipur area here over their alleged involvement in cow slaughtering.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)